-Feature Older versions of ARM Compiler ARM Compiler 6 Integer operations Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left shifts $> 31 == 0$ You can use the -Wshift-count-overflow option int right shifts $> 31 == 0$ (for unsigned or positive), -1 (for negative) to suppress this warning. long long shifts $> 0 \&\& < 63$ Integer division Checks that the sign of the remainder matches the sign of the numerator The sign of the remainder is not necessarily the same as the sign of the numerator.
+Feature Older versions of ARM Compiler ARM Compiler 6 Integer operations 1 Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left shifts $> 31 == 0$ You can use the -Wshift-count-overflow option to int right shifts $> 31 == 0$ (for unsigned or positive), -1 (for negative) suppress this warning. long long shifts $> 0 \&\& < 63$ Integer division Checks that the sign of the remainder matches the sign of the numerator The sign of the remainder is not necessarily the same as the sign of the numerator.
 Floating-point operations Default standard IEEE 754 standard, rounding to nearest representable value, exceptions disabled by default.
 All facilities, operations, and representations guaranteed by the IEEE standard are available in single and double-precision.
 Modes of operation can be selected dynamically at runtime.
 This is equivalent to thefpmode=ieee_full option in older versions of ARM Compiler.
-Unions, enums and structs , Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, unlessenum_is_int is specified in C++ mode.
+Unions, enums and structs S Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, unlessenum_is_int is specified in C++ mode.
 By default enums are implemented as int, with long long used when required.
 Signedness of plain bit- Unsigned.
 Signed. fields Plain bit-fields declared without either the signed or unsigned qualifiers default to unsigned.
 Thesigned_bitfields option treats plain bit-fields as signed.
 Plain bit-fields declared without either the signed or unsigned qualifiers default to signed.
-There is no equivalent to either thesigned_bitfields or no_signed_bitfields options.
-Misc C sizeof(wchar_t) 2 bytes 4 bytes Misc C++ C++ library Rogue Wave Standard C++ Library libc++Note • There is limited compatibility between objects created with ARM Compiler 6 and those created with ARM Compiler 5.
+There is no equivalent to either thesigned_bitfields orno_signed_bitfields options.
+Misc C sizeof(wchar_t) 2 bytes 4 bytes Misc C++ C++ library Rogue Wave Standard C++ Library LLVM libc++ Library Note When the C++ library is used in source code, there is limited compatibility between object code created with ARM Compiler 6 and object code created with ARM Compiler 5.
+This also applies to indirect use of the C++ library, for example memory allocation or exception handling.